finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 > Razzle is a tool that abstracts all complex configuration needed for SSR into a single dependency--giving us the awesome developer experience of **create-react-app**, but then leaving the rest of our app's architectural decisions about frameworks, routing, and data fetching up to us.

-Whaaatttttt, that's amazing. **But wait**, **there's more**, we can customize **Babel** and **Webpack** razzle config, why do i mean by that ?
-For example we want to add code splitting for our React project using [@loadable/component](https://loadable-components.com/) which needed to add little bit confighuration to **webpack** for Server side rendering, with razzle this is a piece a cake.
+Whaaatttttt, that's amazing. **But wait**, **there's more**, we can customize **Babel** and **Webpack** razzle config, why do i mean by that?
+For example we want to add code splitting for our React project using [@loadable/component](https://loadable-components.com/) which needed to add little bit configuration to **webpack** for Server side rendering, with razzle this is a piece a cake.
 We just simply create a `razzle.config.js` file then we can start extend razzle webpack configuration.

 Razzle also come with plugins just like **gatsby** do.
-What does that mean ?
+What does that mean?
 For example we want to use TypeScript to develop Razzle, there's a plugin for that.
-Need to add compression on production build ?
+Need to add assets compression on production build?
 There's a plugin for that.
-Need to inline svg like create-react-app did ?
+Need to inline svg like create-react-app did?
 There's plugin for that.
-Didn't find the plugin you looking for ?
+Didn't find the plugin you looking for?
 You can build one!

 <small>Note: You can see all the available plugin [here](https://www.npmjs.com/search?q=razzle-plugin)</small>.